 7) Is ASYNC enough or do I need SYNC?

 When building a replication system, in addition to determining availability vs. recoverability, another thing you have to consider is what type of replication you’ll need.
-Postgres replication is asynchronous by default, so the replication slaves may be one or more transactions behind.
+Postgres replication is asynchronous by default, so the replication replicas may be one or more transactions behind.
 This usually isn’t the case; they usually stay up-to-date with the master.
-However, if they’re very geographically dispersed and the network between them has some amount of latency, or if you’re doing reporting on the slave, you can get a situation where that slave is a second or a fraction of a second behind production.
+However, if they’re very geographically dispersed and the network between them has some amount of latency, or if you’re doing reporting on the replica, you can get a situation where that replica is a second or a fraction of a second behind production.

 8) Cascaded or Fanned Replication?

 There are two modes as far as building the replication structure: Cascaded and Fanned.
 Cascaded replication is essentially multi-level replication.
-You have a master that feeds into a slave, and that slave in turn feeds into its own slave.
+You have a master that feeds into a replica, and that replica in turn feeds into its own replica.
 The nice thing about cascaded replication is that if the master should die, you still have a replication tier.
-The downside to that is that the second-level slave can potentially be further behind the master.
-Fanned replication doesn’t have that problem, but if the master should go down, all of the fanned slaves stop replicating.
+The downside to that is that the second-level replica can potentially be further behind the master.
+Fanned replication doesn’t have that problem, but if the master should go down, all of the fanned replicas stop replicating.
 They essentially sit there with a snapshot of the data as it looked the moment the master died.

 Fortunately, Postgres doesn’t have any limitations for mixing and matching these.
 That is also true for mixing and matching synchronous and asynchronous.
 So you can have them arranged in any combination that meets your needs.